rpythoud/datapros2023/index.md

 Welcome to Blockbuster Inc., the only movie producer obsessed on achieving the highest financial results in the film industry.
 You have the chance to take part of our latest board meeting, where our hard working interns sum up their most promising findings.
 During this meeting of the highest importance, they will expose the secret sauce that turns a movie into a worldwide success.
 In case you would be reluctant to attend this summit, be assured that the investigation presented will be ground-breaking, since our newly hired interns were given unlimited access to our next generation quantum compute clusters and were generously compensated for their job.
 We strongly encourage you to attend the meeting.
 Stay tuned!

+Name of the interns: Adam Benslama, Dusan Cvijetic, Gilles Moreillon, Marko Simic, Romain Pythoud

 ## Start of the meeting

 ### 8:00-8:30: Introduction to the dataset | Speaker: Romain

 For this investigation, the CMU Movie Corpus dataset will be used to take a dive into the realms of movie industry.
 This dataset includes movie titles, featured actors, related genres, corresponding box office revenues and more.
 Regrettably, the dataset does not include any information on movies ratings, a useful component of our analysis as it includes the overall public perception.
-To adress this issue, we supplemented it the main dataset with the IMDb Movie Dataset, which provides the movie ratings.
+To adress this issue, we supplemented the main dataset with the IMDb Movie Dataset, which provides the movie ratings.

 Furthermore, a quick look at the main dataset shows that most of the box office revenues data related to the films are missing.
 This observation is confirmed by the following plot.